 Basically, it all has to do with the interaction of cannabis and our endocannabinoid system (which we’ll refer to as the ECS).

-Speaking in simple terms, the ECS is a network of endocannabinoid receptors and activators — a cellular, microscopic system that has an important role in our body.
+The ECS is a network of endocannabinoid receptors and activators — a cellular system that has an important role in our body.

-This system regulates things like pain perception, anxiety response, sleep, general calmness of the mind, appetite, peripheral energy metabolism, it provides neuroprotection (in fact, cannabis is proven to relieve epilepsy in more than several different studies) and many more, all of which you can read about in this review.
+This system regulates things like pain perception, anxiety response, sleep, general calmness of the mind, appetite, peripheral energy metabolism, and it provides neuroprotection (in fact, cannabis is proven to relieve epilepsy in a number of different studies).
+You can read about the many functions of the ECS in this review.
 (3)

-When the THC kicks in, as the studies showed, the time needed to fall asleep reduces, which leaves patients more time in the third, deep sleep phase.
+Studies have shown that once THC kicks in, the time needed to fall asleep reduces, which leaves patients more time in the third, deep sleep phase.

-Deep sleep is very important for our recovery, as that is when our body regenerates and produces energy for the following day.
+Deep sleep is very important for our recovery, it is when our body regenerates and produces energy for the following day.

 As a result, using marijuana before going to sleep helps us spend less time in the REM stage and more time in the healing, deep sleep stage.

-It’s no wonder that people who use cannabis usually don’t have dreams.
+It’s no wonder that people who use cannabis often report not remembering their dreams.

 However, this may cause a “dream pile-up”, or commonly known as the “REM rebound” effect.

-Also, besides cannabinoids, some other substances in cannabis have a role in regulating sleeping cycles.
+Besides cannabinoids, there are other substances in cannabis that have a role in regulating sleep cycles.

-Terpenes are chemical compounds that give the plants their enchanting aromas and contribute to the healing properties many plants possess.
+Terpenes are the chemical compounds which give all plants their enchanting aromas and which contribute to the healing properties many plants possess.